How does the current electoral system work?

 The above diagram shows how the current electoral system works (inside the tan box)

-how the proposed system would alter the current system (in the blue area).
+and how the proposed system would alter the current system (in the blue area).

 Click for enlarged diagram.